weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

     When all settings are correct, select **Submit**.
     ‎
-    ‎**Important:** Note the warning message that indicates it can take up to 1 day to propagate a new retention label policy throughout the system once the policy is published.
+    ‎**Important:** Note the warning message that indicates it can take up to 1 week to propagate a new retention label policy throughout the system once the policy is published.

 9. Once the retention label policy has been created, select **Done** in the **Your retention label was published** page.
 The policy will be displayed in